Puget Sound Energy sale in Montana to reduce reliance on coal-fired electricity

-Puget Sound Energy (PSE) will reduce the amount of coal-fired electricity that flows to Western Washington ratepayers by selling part of its stake in an aging eastern Montana coal plant, the utility announced Tuesday.
+Puget Sound Energy (PSE) will reduce the amount of coal-fired electricity that flows to Western Washington ratepayers by selling part of its stake in an aging eastern Montana coal plant.

-The sale to NorthWestern Energy comes as PSE faces regulatory and customer pressure to move to cleaner sources of energy.
+The $1 sale to NorthWestern Energy, which requires regulators’ approval, comes as PSE faces pressure to move to cleaner sources of energy.

-“This is what our customers have been asking for, and we have been on a path for years,” said David Mills, PSE senior vice president of policy and energy supply.
+“This is what our customers have been asking for, and we have been on a path for years,” said David Mills, PSE senior vice president of policy and energy supply in a statement released Tuesday.
 “We’re excited to take this major step forward…”

+The sale price of $1 was confirmed in a statement released by NorthWestern Energy, which called the acquisition a “unique opportunity” that would help keep its customers supplied with power while the utility undertakes its own transition to cleaner sources of energy.

 PSE is the largest of six companies that own the Colstrip plant, which has four generating units.
 The sale involves the utility’s share in Colstrip Unit 4, according to a PSE statement.